Israel Bans Reps. Omar and Tlaib From Entry Over Support for Boycotts

 Last month, Israeli ambassador to the U.S. Ron Dermer had said Israel would not deny entry to any member of Congress.

-The interior minister’s statement said “the state of Israel respects the American Congress, in the framework of the close alliance between the two countries, but it’s unacceptable to allow the entrance to the country of those who wish to harm the state of Israel, especially during their visit.”
+The interior ministry said in statement Thursday that “the state of Israel respects the American Congress, in the framework of the close alliance between the two countries, but it’s unacceptable to allow the entrance to the country of those who wish to harm the state of Israel, especially during their visit.”

+Israel said it would consider any request from Tlaib to visit relatives on humanitarian grounds.

 Supporters of the boycott movement say it is a non-violent way to protest Israeli policies and call for Palestinian rights.
-Critics say the movement aims to delegitimize Israel and ultimately erase it from the map, replacing it with a binational state.
+Critics say the boycott movement aims to delegitimize Israel and ultimately erase it from the map, replacing it with a binational state.

 Israel often hosts delegations of U.S. representatives and senators, who usually meet with senior Israeli officials as well as Palestinian officials in the occupied West Bank.
+Israel controls entry and exit points to the West Bank, which it seized along with east Jerusalem and the Gaza Strip in the 1967 Mideast war.
+The Palestinians seek these territories for their future state.

 MIFTAH, the Palestinian organization that was set to host Tlaib and Omar in the West Bank, issued a statement saying that Israel’s decision was “an affront to the American people and their representatives” and “an assault on the Palestinian people’s right to reach out to decision-makers and other actors from around the world.”

-It was not immediately clear if the two congresswomen had planned on meeting with Israeli officials during their visit.
-Their spokespeople did not immediately respond to a request for comment.

-The decision to ban the congresswomen could further sharpen divisions among U.S. Democrats over Israel ahead of the 2020 elections.
+The move could further sharpen divisions among Democrats over Israel ahead of the 2020 elections.
 Republicans have amplified the views of left-wing Democrats like Tlaib and Omar to present the party as deeply divided and at odds with Israel.
 Democratic leaders have pushed back, reiterating the party’s strong support for Israel, in part to protect representatives from more conservative districts.

 In July, the Democratic-led House of Representatives voted overwhelmingly in favor of a resolution against the BDS movement.

 Tlaib and Omar have also been the target of repeated attacks by President Donald Trump in recent months, including a series of racist tweets on July 14 in which he said they should “go back” to the “broken” countries they came from.
 Both are U.S. citizens and Tlaib was born in the United States.
-The two are members of the so-called “Squad” of newly-elected left-wing Democrats, along with Reps.
-Alexandria Ocasio-Cortez of New York and Ayanna Pressley of Massachusetts.
+The two are members of the so-called “Squad” of newly-elected left-wing Democrats, along with Pressley and Rep. Alexandria Ocasio-Cortez of New York.

-American Jewish organizations had objected to barring the two Democrats from entering the country.
-The American Jewish Congress said that despite Omar and Tlaib’s planned “propaganda exercise,” it believed that “the costs in the U.S. of barring the entry of two members of Congress may prove even higher than the alternative.”

-Politicians and former diplomats also spoke out against barring the congresswomen from visiting.
+Dan Shapiro, U.S. ambassador to Israel under President Barack Obama, said that he knew of “no such precedent” for Israel barring an elected American official from entering the country, calling the decision “short-sighted.”

+“There’s no reason to prevent members of Congress, including critical ones, from coming, seeing and learning, offering them every possible briefing,” Shapiro said.
+“By refusing them entry, it will only fuel the very things that Israel claims to be unhappy about” when it comes to calls for boycotts.

 Arthur Lenk, formerly Israel’s ambassador to South Africa, said barring Omar and Tlaib “would be sinking us deeper into U.S. domestic political quagmire.”